Written by Peter CarterFebruary 29, 2012

-Recent claims for trespass, battery and wrongful imprisonment well illustrate the discretionary issues to be weighed in awards for exotic damages and demonstrate how the CLA and PIPA do not apply to suits pleaded other than as personal injury.
+Recent claims for trespass, battery relating to sexual abuse and wrongful imprisonment well illustrate the discretionary issues to be weighed in awards for exotic damages and demonstrate how the CLA and PIPA do not apply to suits pleaded other than as personal injury.

 On an assessment of general damages of her entire condition of $40,000, a reduction of $15,000 was applied for the other contributing factors, to arrive at an amount to reflect the loss which on the balance of probabilities, originated from the assault.